suhock/php-dependency-injection/README.md

 # Dependency Injection Library for PHP

-The Five Two Dependency Injection library provides a highly customizable dependency injection framework for projects running on PHP 8.1 or later.
+The Suhock PHP Dependency Injection library provides a highly customizable dependency injection framework for projects running on PHP 8.1 or later.
 This library focuses on facilitating sound object-oriented practices, testing, refactoring, and static analysis by emphasizing factory methods and class